 - Students will also be required to apply for an Individual Taxpayer Identification Number (ITIN) with the IRS via form W-7, unless the student already has or will apply for a Social Security Number (SSN).

 - Questions about what the Seminary will report to the IRS should be directed to Jennifer Britton, Controller, email@example.com

 International Student Orientation

-All F-1 visa holders are required to attend International Student Orientation on the Richmond campus in August immediately preceding matriculation.
+All F-1 visa holders are required to attend International Student Orientation on the Richmond campus in August immediately preceding the beginning of the Fall term.
 Other students who are new to higher education in the United States are strongly encouraged to attend.
 The program focuses on the knowledge and skills that international students will need to flourish in the seminary’s academic programs.
 The curriculum includes a variety of tasks and activities–communicative and interactive, academic and cultural–with a strong emphasis on written work.
-For questions, please contact the International Student Advisor, Elisabeth Elliott (email@example.com, 804-278-4231)
+For questions, please contact the International Student Advisor, Sheridan Taylor, at firstname.lastname@example.org or call (804) 278-4231.

 Short-Term Visiting Scholars

 In addition to our full-time students, the Global Mission Center for Christian Education hosts doctoral candidates and theological educators on sabbatical leaves from around the world to pursue research in our world-class library.
 These visitors must apply for a B-2 visitor’s visa, which permits a stay of up to 90 days.
 More information on applying for the B-2 Visitor’s Visa can be found below.

 Complete information about applying for a B-2 visitor’s visa can be found here.